What are the Best Corner Toilets For Small Bathrooms? 2018 Reviews & Buying Guide

 If you’re looking for something that will save you space while providing great style and height, then you came to the right place.

-The American Standard 2840.016 toilet with its triangle toilet tank will fit perfectly to any corner.
+The American Standard 2840.016 model with its triangular tank will fit perfectly to any corner.
 Don’t worry if you’ve never installed a toilet yourself because installation is a breeze.

-It has a great height, from floor to the bowl is 16 ½ inches, and with a toilet seat it totals 17 ¾ inches.
+It has a great height, from floor to the bowl is 16 ½ inches, and with a elongated seat it totals 17 ¾ inches.
 This added height is higher than your regular toilet height which makes it great if you have back problems or if you have elderly in the house.
+And I'm sure it hits the comfort height criteria.

 Flushing is what you expect.
 No adjustment is needed to guarantee your poo particles disappearing forever.
 It’s also very efficient with a 1.28 gallon per flush, meaning if you’ve been drinking a lot of protein shakes, it won’t be too costly making all those trips to the bathroom.

-It’s a very simple, but functional toilet.
+It’s a very simple, yet functional.
 Great for anyone just wants something simple, yet want to save space in the bathroom.

 2. American Standard Cadet-3 270BD001.020